Preloader

 The rate of change of y with respect to x is = slope of the line AB = tan.

 But the rate of change is not same at all points on the graph because at point B the slope is more.
-So, to get the rate of change of y with respect to x at point A, x should be very small and points A and B are very close.
+Therefore, to get the rate of change of y with respect to x at point A, x should be very small and points A and B are very close.

 The slope or the tangent at point A gives the rate of change of y with respect to x at point A is = .
 Where is the differentiation operator.